 JUA stands for Joint Underwriting Association.
-Some states have created a Joint Underwriting Association, which will insure drivers who are not able to secure car insurance from an insurer on their own, usually high-risk drivers.
+Some states have created a Joint Underwriting Association, which will insure drivers who cannot secure car insurance from an insurer on their own, usually high-risk drivers.

-In other states instead of having a JUA set up there is an assigned risk pool.
-This is to make sure all motorists can find insurance even if they have a bad driving record, a lot of claims, etc that keeps them from finding car insurance in what is known as the voluntary insurance market.
+Instead of having a JUA set up in other states, there is an assigned risk pool.
+This is to ensure all motorists can find insurance even if they have a bad driving record, many claims, etc., that keeps them from finding car insurance in what is known as the voluntary insurance market.

-Voluntary insurance is when you are able to obtain an auto insurance policy by shopping around for an insurer on your own.
-If you are considered high risk you may have difficulty acquiring insurance through this regular voluntary market.
+Voluntary insurance is when you can obtain an auto insurance policy by shopping around for an insurer on your own.
+You may have difficulty acquiring insurance through this regular voluntary market if considered high-risk.

-Most states’ insurance regulators work the insurance industry to make it possible for high risk drivers to acquire the required car insurance, so that the motorist does not drive around uninsured.
-Special insurance plans set up by various states can be known as JUA, residual, shared, ceded, assigned risk or involuntary markets.
+Most states’ insurance regulators work with the insurance industry to make it possible for high-risk drivers to acquire the required car insurance so that motorists aren’t uninsured.
+Special insurance plans set up by various states can be JUA, residual, shared, ceded, assigned risk or involuntary markets.

-Premium rates for a policy through an assigned risk or JUA insurer will normally be higher than policies that are obtained through a voluntary insurer.
-This is due to the fact that those unable to obtain insurance through the voluntary market are usually high risk drivers and thus will pay more than those categorized as a good, safe driver.
+Premium rates for a policy through an assigned risk or JUA insurer will be more expensive than policies obtained through a voluntary insurer.
+This is due to the fact that those unable to obtain insurance through the voluntary market are usually high-risk drivers and thus will pay more than those categorized as good, safe drivers.

 For examples of some states’ assigned risk plans see below.

-In California if you cannot find a company that will insure you, you can get liability coverage through the California Automobile Assigned Risk Plan (CAARP).
+If you cannot find a company to insure you in California, you can get liability coverage through the California Automobile Assigned Risk Plan (CAARP).
 This plan is designed for drivers who do not qualify as good drivers and are unsuccessful in obtaining insurance from non-standard or approved surplus lines insurance companies.

-The plan works by taking your application and assigning it to an insurance company.
+The plan works by assigning your application to an insurance company.
 All insurance companies licensed in the state must accept CAARP applicants.
-The amount of CAARP assignments is based on insurance company market share.
-The more automobile policies an insurance company issues, the larger the portion of CAARP assignments they are required to take.
+The amount of CAARP assignments are based on the insurance company’s market share.
+The more automobile policies an insurance company issues, the larger the portion of CAARP assignments they must take.